xxchan/xxchan.github.io/TEST_PLAN.md

 - When differences appear, classify them: log only items where the Astro implementation is missing functionality, content, or polish that the baseline provides (or where the new site introduces a regression).
 Document intentional improvements separately if needed.
 - Capture affirmative results too: whenever a parity check passes, jot down the URL/feature and note that behaviour matches the legacy site so future reviewers know it was validated.
 - Capture each migration gap in the *Findings Log* with URL, observed vs. expected behaviour, reproduction steps, status, and proposed fix.
+- Keep the Production Baseline inventory in sync with the Findings Log: mark verified items with `✅ Parity confirmed <date>` and tag any open gaps with `🔴 Pending (see Findings)` so the table and the actionable list mirror one another.

 ## Preparation Checklist
 - Confirm you can reach `https://xxchan.me/` and `https://xxchan.github.io/` over HTTPS.